Top 4 Advertising Mistakes on Facebook

 We’re here to give you a few pointers!
 Here are 4 mistakes you want to avoid the next time you’re advertising on Facebook.

-Avoid using the “Boost Post” feature on Facebook posts!
+Using the “Boost Post” feature on Facebook posts

 Boosting a post is a quick and easy, but inaccurate way of advertising on Facebook